Chicago Sky vs. Seattle Storm: Betting Trends, Record ATS, Home/Road Splits

 Sky Home/Away Splits

-- In the 2023 campaign, the Sky are scoring 6.2 more points per home game on average than on the road (79.9 at home, 73.7 on the road), and are also allowing 1.4 more points per home game compared to road games (82.4 at home, 81 on the road).
+- The Sky have scored at a much higher rate at home than on the road in the 2023 season (81.2 at home versus 75.2 on the road), and have also allowed more points in home games than on the road (84.4 opponent points per home game versus 80.5 on the road).

-- In home games, Chicago averages 2.8 fewer rebounds per game than on the road (32.3 at home, 35.1 on the road), while it allows its opponents to pull down 2.5 fewer boards in home games than in road games (33.9 at home, 36.4 on the road).
-On average, the Sky rack up more assists at home than they do on the road (20.6 at home, 19 on the road).
+- Chicago rebounds worse at home than on the road (32.4 RPG at home, 35.9 on the road), but it holds its opponents to fewer boards in home games than road games (34 at home, 35.3 on the road).
+On average, the Sky assist on more shots at home than they do on the road (20.8 at home, 18.8 on the road).

-- During 2023, Chicago has committed fewer turnovers at home than on the road (13.4 per game at home versus 14.4 on the road), and has forced a lower number of turnovers at home than on the road (12.5 per game at home versus 13.8 on the road).
+- During 2023, Chicago has turned the ball over less often at home than on the road (13.3 per game at home versus 14.9 on the road), and has forced a lower number of turnovers at home than on the road (11.8 per game at home versus 14.3 on the road).

 Sky Moneyline and ATS Records